 Specifically, from Brenda’s French Soul Food.
 “But Angelica,” you pester, “beignets are from New Orleans.
 Aren’t they better there?”
-Perhaps- I’ve never been to NOLA, but I can tell you that the chocolate beignets at Brenda’s made me collapse because they were so good.
+Perhaps- I’ve only been to NOLA twice, but I can tell you that the chocolate beignets at Brenda’s made me collapse because they were so good.
 I no longer get aroused from sex; only these beignets.
-If the ones in New Orleans are truly better, I don’t think my taste buds will be able to handle it.

 Holy crap.
 No words.
 Just holy crap.
 I thought beignets were the best thing I ever had until I had these.
 Picture perfectly flakely buttery layers, with the fullest, lightly vanilla’d cream you could cream, topped with cinnamon and sugar.
 Pair this with a frappe, which isn’t like your East Coast frappes, but Greek sugar iced coffee, and you will be awake and happy.

 A picture of the Saviour.
 I mean bougatsa.

 Ube pancakes from Hawaii

 I wrote about these once because they are delicious.
 I’m bringing them up again because they are perfection.
 Ube is a tasty purple yam/sweet potato, and these pancakes also had a hint of coconut.

 I don’t have nice pictures of these because I was too busy eating, so they’re in the bottom half of this post.

 *silog in The Philippines